Nodraak/MoonLander.rs/README.md

 KSP:

-1. Start KSP and Krpc
+1. Start KSP and kRPC
 2. `cargo run -- -c conf/Apollo-descent.yaml ksp`

+Available scenarios:

+* Apollo descent
+* Apollo ascent
+* Test Mission 1: 150 m hop
+    * Ascent (takeoff)
+    * Descent (landing)

 **Plotting**

-You can pipe moon_lander's stdout to plotter.py: `cargo run -- -c conf/Apollo-descent.yaml sim | py plotter.py `.
+You can pipe moon_lander's stdout to plotter.py: `cargo run -- -c conf/Apollo-descent.yaml sim | py plotter.py`.
 It will run MoonLander, then show some curves.
 The graphs will also be saved as `output.png`.